When William St. Clair passed away on June 30, 2021, Greece lost one of the most ardent campaigners for the return of the Parthenon Marbles.

 Greek Prime Minister George Papandreou, who inspected the marbles in London, claimed the damage was clear even to a non-expert.

 Nevertheless, the British Museum’s claim is that the sculptures were sold to Lord Elgin by the Ottomans when they ruled Greece around the year 1800.

 Lord Elgin then sold them to the British Museum for £35,000 in 1816.
 According to the British Museum, the Greeks wrongfully believe that the Ottomans had no right to sell the marbles and refer to them as “stolen.”

 Born on December 7, 1937, William St Clair was a renowned British historian, academic, and researcher who graduated from St John’s College, Oxford.

 He had a rich academic career at the Royal Society of Literature; All Souls College, Oxford;

 Huntington Library, California; British Academy; Trinity College, Cambridge; Institute of English Studies; Centre for History and Economics, Cambridge and Harvard.

-St Clair also wrote That Greece Might Still Be Free.
-The Philhellenes in the War of Independence (1972) which was awarded the Heinemann prize by the Royal Society of Literature.
+St. Clair also wrote That Greece Might Still Be Free: The Philhellenes in the War of Independence (1972), which received the Heinemann Award by the Royal Society of Literature.

-The British historian travelled to Greece many times and has visited most archaeological sites and museums.
+The British historian traveled to Greece many times and has visited most archeological sites and museums.